-Protocols set forth in this handbook will govern some operational issues but will primarily focus on curriculum and instruction.
+Protocols outlined in this handbook will govern some operational issues but will primarily focus on curriculum and instruction.

 - 1. Please be prompt in your attendance, reporting to work on time. - 2.
 Clock in and out of Paylocity accurately and timely. - 3.
 Lessons are developed to align with the school's approved curriculum maps and PA Common Core and Academic Standards. - 4.
 Course design and lessons should also align with best practices in online teaching and learning through the standards developed by iNACOL. - 5.
-Teachers should immediately report to school administration any awareness of a student carrying a weapon and/or illegal substances or engaging in at-risk behaviors or discussions such as self-harm. - 6.
-Demonstrate professionalism always, refraining from the use of profanity or offensive language when communicating with others during school hours or sponsored events.
+Educators should immediately report to school administration any awareness of a student carrying a weapon and/or illegal substances or engaging in at-risk behaviors or discussions such as self-harm. - 6.
+Co-teaching and professional collaboration are integral to the ECCS' teaching model.
+All educators must strive to develop collaborative relationships, investing in communication and joint classroom preparation. - 7.
+Demonstrate professionalism always, refraining from using profanity or offensive language when communicating with others during school hours or sponsored events.

-I read and understand my obligations as a teacher at Esperanza Cyber Charter School.
+I read and understand my obligations as an Esperanza Cyber Charter School educator.

-Teacher Name:

-Teacher Signature:
+Name: Signature: